LorenzDuremdes/Second-Brain/psychological trauma.md

 ### child
 1. psychological trauma → child · mirror^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 128]
-	1. some children with psychological trauma are unable to recognize themselves in the mirror at an appropriate age and also have an underdeveloped sense of self
+	1. some children with psychological trauma are unable to recognize themselves in the mirror at an appropriate age and also have an underdeveloped sense of [[self]]

 ### [[comorbidity]]
 1. many people with [[bipolar personality disorder|BPD]] also have psychological trauma^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 170]

 ## [[interpersonal relationship|interpersonal]]
-1. any sort of deep intimacy—a close embrace, sleeping with a mate, and [[sex]]—requires allowing oneself to experience immobilization without fear^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma]
+1. any sort of deep intimacy—a close embrace, sleeping with a mate, and [[sexual intercourse]]—requires allowing oneself to experience immobilization without fear^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma]

 ### treatment
 1. complexity · [[human]]-dog relationship → psychological trauma (treatment)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 99]